-6. Risk and Audit Committee Review
+4. Risk and Audit Committee Review

-The Risk and Audit Committee shall be responsible for reviewing and monitoring exemptions and variations on a quarterly basis (by financial year) and identifying potential risk areas.
+The Audit and Risk Management Committee shall be responsible for reviewing and monitoring procurement activities on a quarterly basis (by financial year) and identifying potential risk areas.

 POLICY REVIEW

 Council will review its Procurement Policy at least once during each 4-year term of the Council.
 This is the responsibility of the Manager Corporate Governance.